MarshallAsbury/admera/README.md

 The lab has been gracious enough to provide a basic visualization of the lab's workflow.

+ ILL MAKE THIS LATER SORRY
 sample (direction 1) --> sample (direction 2 FOR DIFFERENT SERVICE) --> PQ step in middle --> different service is to test future proofing

-## Queston
+## Question

-You're job is to develop a Priority Queue that will automatically assign a priority level to incoming samples before they reach the lab.
+You're job is to develop a Priority Queue that will assign a priority level to given samples and organize them based on this priority.
-Lab scientists will use the assigned priority level to decide which samples to sequence first.
+The notification program developed by other members of the team will use this Priority Queue to decide when to send samples to the lab for sequencing.

 There are two types of samples and each have different turnover rates.
 Turnover starts the day a sample is received by the company.